-- Connect the power cord to the USB power adapter and plug the other end into a power outlet. - Charging begins, and the access lamp (1) is lit in green.
+- Connect the power cord to the USB power adapter and plug the other end into a power outlet. - Charging begins, and the access lamp (1) is lit in green. - [¶] is displayed on the LCD panel.

 When charging is finished, the access lamp turns off.